kachurovskiy/nanoels/h5/README.md

 ## Usage manual

-Controller can be controlled via touchscreen and/or keyboard.
+The controller can be controlled via touchscreen and/or keyboard.
 Keyboard is optional but it's much nicer to use mechanical buttons for manual moves and not worrying about accidentally pressing a nearby button on the touchscreen.

 ### Touchscreen